sisoe24/ProfileInspector/README.md

 Save the plugin in your _.nuke_ directory or in a custom directory and then `import ProfileInspector` in your _menu.py_.
 **Remember**: If you use a custom plugin path, add the path in your init.py: `nuke.pluginAddPath('custom/path')`.
+> N.B. if your downloaded  zip folder has a different name(ProfileInspector-master, ProfileInspector-0.0.2 etc.), then you need to rename it to just ProfileInspector.

 ## 1.3.
 Usage